 Every Sim Racing rig needs a seat, but often for many, they are an afterthought as it is not the most exciting or flashy part of the rig.
 However out of all parts of the rig, it is the part of the setup you are in contact with most, so it needs to be the right choice for you.
-There are many different styles of seats from GT, Formula or even comfort.
+There are many different styles of seats from GT, Formula, or even comfort.
 What may be best for some is not for others. so understanding what you can get for your money and what style will fit you best is key.
-In this guide, will break down each seat helping you decide what’s for you.
+This guide will break down each seat helping you decide what’s for you.

 What should I look for in a Sim Racing seat?